FORN-studio/Asfodel/README.md

 # Quotes

 > "Vale has starved to death, a tragic end to our violent conflict.
 The world feels emptier now, with so many of my former companions gone.
-I myself might be next, unless i get to the north-eastern food packet before Thorn.
+I myself might be next, unless i get to the north-eastern mushroom before Thorn.
 I must reach it."

 - *Narcis, moments before killing Thorn to survive*